ForkIt369/DUSA_iDAO/regret_roulette.md

 - **Preserve Economic Incentives**: Maintain the integrity of long-term economic incentives via DAT tokens
 - **Enable Sub-iDAO Customization**: Allow each sub-iDAO to create its own cultural identity through customized rewards

+## Layered Contribution Reward Mechanism

+$REGRET Roulette creates a comprehensive, layered reward system:

+1. **BITS Recognition**: Base layer recognition for all forms of contribution
+2. **iSpins**: Earned through BITS recognition, allowing participation in the Roulette
+3. **Roulette Rewards**: Speculative rewards from playing the Roulette, optimized for each iDAO
+4. **DATs**: Long-term value capture through tokenized ownership (both meta and sub-iDAO levels)

+This layered approach creates synergy between contributors and builders, with builders receiving more extensive recognition through DATs while protecting value, and contributors having a clear path from speculation to investment as the iDAO matures.

 ## Mechanics

-### 1. Earning Spins
+### 1. Earning iSpins
-- BITS holders earn "Spins" at critical participation points
+- BITS holders earn "iSpins" at critical participation points
-- Spin opportunities tied to meaningful contributions and milestones
+- iSpin opportunities tied to meaningful contributions and milestones
-- Progressive spin rewards for consistent participation
+- Progressive iSpin rewards for consistent participation

-### 2. Randomized Rewards
+### 2. Playing the Roulette
+- iSpins are used to play the $REGRET Roulette
-- Spins provide randomized, engaging rewards
+- Roulette provides randomized, engaging rewards
 - Reward categories include tokens, NFTs, social recognition, and cultural assets
 - Transparent, verifiable randomness through Chainlink VRF